itamos-ism/itamos/docs/source/3d-pdr/examples.rst

 One-dimensional Example Run
 ---------------------------

-To run the benchmark test, execute the following sequence from your ``3D-PDR`` directory:
+To run the benchmark test, execute the following sequence from your ``3D-PDR/`` home directory:

 .. code-block:: bash